hashicorp/waypoint-plugin-examples/README.md

 cp ./filepath/bin/* ./example_app/.waypoint/plugins
 ```

-The ./example_app folder has a simeple Golang application and the following Waypoint file
+The ./plugins/example_app folder has a simple Golang application and the following Waypoint file

 ```javascript